What does the Transcendental Meditation technique mean to Black meditators?

 The Power to Heal and Expand Unity from Within

 “I am thrilled to be here, and frankly today brings me great relief and solace that something like this is finally happening on a good scale,” began Dr. Hagelin in his keynote talk for the Breathe Again with TM inauguration on October 25, 2020, an online launch party featuring founding members, special guests, and musical performances.
-(Watch a video of the event.)

 Dr. Hagelin acknowledged decades of work by African American teachers of the TM program and others who have “dedicated themselves to bringing the life-changing benefits of the TM technique to as many people in the Black community as possible, and also underserved people across the board.”